TartCodes/Portfolio/README.md

 #DICE-ROLLER

 KNOWN ISSUES
-1. Need to start...
+1. Started

-#PF2E Project
+2. Stuck on some issues, coming back to it in the future, going to intagrate it into Char Manager project

+#Character Manager

 KNOWN ISSUES
-1. Need to start...
+1. started

 # Premio-Pomodoro